Saturday, May 24, 2025

 Odd how in their particular presence all the old Serbs down in the South had risen up so strongly.

-Mr Jankovic across the street, who Bab needed to call upon to slaughter our chook when she herself couldn’t do it.
-Stevo Savanovic the unprincipled skirt-chaser.
-Working as a storeman at the Spencer Street Station cafeteria, Mr Djordjevic had swung the first job at the illegal age of fourteen.
+Mr Jankovic across the street, who Bab needed to call upon to slaughter our chook, when she herself couldn’t manage.
+Stevo Savanovic, the unprincipled skirt-chaser.
+Working as a storeman at the Spencer Street Station cafeteria, Mr Djordjevic had swung the first job at illegally at fourteen.

 Mitrovic, Jovetic, Djurovic—there was no need to differentiate the Montenegrins & Herzegovinians in particular.
-Golic and Djakic, both like Mr Jankovic and Stevo Savanovic, marrying Germans after their internments.
+Golic & Djakic, both like Mr Jankovic & Stevo Savanovic, had married Germans after their internments.

 Not ever met, Mr Jovanovic in St. Albans with another German wife, had a younger son who married lovely Lizzy Sutherland.
 Often his ghost too came back with those others.
-The suburban sprawl of the city had ensured separation, even though Mr Jovanovic was later discovered to have contributed to the building of St. George, like all our group on the other side of town.
+The suburban sprawl of the city ensured separation, even though Mr Jovanovic was later discovered to have contributed to the building of St. George, like all our group on the other side of town.
 Following Dostoyevsky a couple generations earlier, during his incarceration this Mr J.—there was another Jovanovic a couple streets away who had married a Macedonian—was taken out to the execution yard, blindfolded and shot with blanks.
-Spreading the terror among the populace must have been judged more useful for the powers than mere reports of deaths.
+The spreading of terror was more useful this way than mere reports of deaths.

 Before the wall at the rear of the grounds prisoners and rebels had been executed.
 A large outbreak of over a hundred inmates in 1942 had been the first such of the war in Europe.
 Numbers of these subsequently captured had been shot.

-Therefore that adamantine solidity of the survivors, in Melbourne and elsewhere.
-Men like statuesque bronzes returning from the factories, the rail lines and roadworks.
+In Melbourne through the ‘50s & ‘60s men like statuesque bronzes returned home afternoons from the factories, rail lines and roadworks.
 Labourers, painters, gardeners, cleaners.
 Those a little luckier with trades earned better as mechanics, carpenters and shoemakers.
-Even work days and on their bicycles jackets, coats and shoes likely polished by their wives restored some dignity.
+Even work days on their bicycles, dignified in jackets, coats and shoes that were likely polished by their wives.

-The street’s occupants from elsewhere fitted the same profile, the Poles, Istrians, Italians, Croats & Magyars.
+The other in the street fitted the same profile, the Poles, Istrians, Italians, Croats & Magyars.
 Two doors down, for years Mr Stein had been mistaken for one of the old settler Australians.
-(Some years later the daunting Jews in the Acland Street cafes with their numbers on their wrists were discovered.)
+(Some years later the Jewish counterpart in Acland Street with their numbers on their wrists were discovered.)

-After two or three years of law at Moscow University, Maria Popov had walked three months to West Berlin in the wake of the retreating Nazis and advance of the Communists.
-Judging by the ages of the children, Pavel & Lydia, husband Stefan had been picked up along the way, or again in the labour or DP camps.
-How the wheel of big Teta M’s finned pink & white Chevy had spun in her hands cornering!
-A peasant woman like our Bab sitting in the audience at the visiting Moscow Circus, before Cossack dancers, at the opera perchance and Melbourne symphony.
+After two - three years of law at Moscow University, Maria Popov had walked three months to West Berlin in the wake of the retreating Nazis and advance of the Communists.
+Judging by the ages of the children, Pavel & Lydia, husband Stefan had been picked up along the way, or in the DP camps.
+The wheel of big Teta M’s pink & white Chevy needed revolutions of the week cornering.
+A peasant woman like our Bab sitting in the audience at the Moscow Circus before Cossack dancers, at the opera & concert hall, perchance beside her friend.

 Our Kuma Jasna made the unfortunate choice for one of the second wave, a Herzegovinian handyman who took to the drink.
 A trifle uncannily, Kuma echoed Hamlet’s point about his father in thinking of the lesser men of the succeeding generation.
 No doubt father and Uncle Jovan closely resembled her own father back home.

-These young lads at the café tables and their older siblings knew the bare details of the disintegration of the former country here; and as for the great wars that was inevitably beyond grasp.
-Certainly books, much less photographs and film, would offer little and often mislead.
-Lest we forget, when forgetfulness was unavoidable and an integral part of the eternal cycle.
+These young lads at the café tables and their older siblings knew the bare details of the disintegration of the former country; and as for the great wars that was beyond grasp.
+Books, much less photographs & film, would offer little and often mislead.
+Lest we forget, when forgetfulness was inescapable and integral.

-Even in the early 50s the Saban handyman on the hill at Zelalici came back up after his odd jobs on the water with tales of furniture in the houses, drapes and bathrooms.
+Even in the early ‘50s the Saban handyman on the hill at Zelalici came back up after his odd jobs on the water with tales of furniture in the houses, drapes & bathrooms.

-Word of a kucni pas, an indoor house dog back in the homeland, had emerged down in the South in the mid ‘70s.
-Here in Vracar they were legion and probably fetched back pre-both wars.
-Boutique handsome examples appeared on all sides, with their poop often properly cleaned after them.
+Word of a kucni pas, an indoor house dog back in the homeland, had emerged in the mid ‘70s.
+Here in Vracar they were legion and probably fetched back pre the first war.
+Handsome examples appeared all sides, their poop often properly cleaned after them.
 For some reason the Samoyed of the Equator (Singapore), had failed to appear in ten days on the streets.
 Pussy love again for some reason was rare here, nothing like the Tropical example.
-In Athens below the Acropolis a dedicated group fed strays among the later Roman ruins, which drew many photographers.
+In Athens below the Acropolis a dedicated group fed strays among the Roman ruins, which drew photographers.

-Marvellously leafy in good part Vracar, lessening the heat island effect in this quarter the city, Cousin Vlado said.
-The phases of construction over the many decades gave interesting variety to the physical fabric; the wear of mortar and discolouration added a human index that was again missing in the spruce of Singapore.
+Marvellously leafy Vracar, lessening the heat island effect in this quarter the city, Cousin Vlado said.
+The phases of construction over the many decades gave interesting variety to the physical fabric; the wear of mortar and discolouration had been missing in Singapore.

 The labelling was far less in Vracar.
 (Encountered in an Indian resto, German Jan with the local girlfriend, settled here four years, had been told more than once that Vracar was not Belgrade.)
 One recent tee was straight out of the eternally corporate striving, ferocious tiger territory of Singapore.
 A young gal with high buttocks pounding the footpath by Cuburac in fashionable sportswear, proudly blazed her aspiration: PRESSURE IS A PRIVILEGE.